Homegrown DevOps Tools at Stack Exchange

 As for the Incident Commander role, we’d need to train all of our on-call personnel, as well the rest of the technical staff, so everyone is on the same page as to who is in charge and directs the resolution of an incident.
 While we don’t have this defined yet, we had a short outage a few weeks back that illustrates how this can work.

-• About 9 AM UTC, while I was dreaming of servers with 4TB of RAM and many multi-core processors, my phone began to blow up with alerts from Pingdom.
+- About 9 AM UTC, while I was dreaming of servers with 4TB of RAM and many multi-core processors, my phone began to blow up with alerts from Pingdom.
 I wasn’t the on-call person, but I always monitor for severe external alert failures.

-• First order of business, check our chat site.. oops!
+ranstumbled down to my office and got online to start investigating. - First order of business, check our chat site.. oops!
 It’s down!
 Normally our chat servers are in the opposite data center from where our Q&A sites run, but we are preparing for maintenance in our secondary data center, so it’s running in New York with the rest of our infrastructure.

-• Next up, VPN.. which connects.. that means internet to our data center in NY is still good.
+- Next up, VPN.. which connects.. that means internet to our data center in NY is still good.

-• I jump in a Google Hangout (fortunately unfortunately for my co-workers, I look as good as I do right out of bed as I do after getting ready in the morning) that we have set up for our site reliability team.
+fortunatelyunfortunately for my co-workers, I look as good as I do right out of bed as I do after getting ready in the morning) that we have set up for our site reliability team. - Chat comes back online.
+I dropped a note in chat that I’m in the SRE hangout and troubleshooting.

-• I’m soon joined by Geoff Dalgas, one of our Core Q&A developers.
+- I’m soon joined by Geoff Dalgas, one of our Core Q&A developers.

-• He and I discuss the situation and began validating the different bit of our infrastructure.
+- He and I discuss the situation and began validating the different bit of our infrastructure.

-• We determined that we were seeing an issue with keepalived on our load balancers.
+- We determined that we were seeing an issue with keepalived on our load balancers.

-• Just then, Tom Limoncelli, another of our SRE team joined us to help with the issue.
+- Just then, Tom Limoncelli, another of our SRE team joined us to help with the issue.

-• We also had several more developers pop in and see if they could offer any help.
+- We also had several more developers pop in and see if they could offer any help.

-• We determined a course of action to remediate the problem and began to implement it.
+- We determined a course of action to remediate the problem and began to implement it.

-• Soon, Stack Overflow (and the rest of the network) was back online and the twitters began to calm themselves.
+- Soon, Stack Overflow (and the rest of the network) was back online and the twitters began to calm themselves.

 In this situation, I was first on-scene and acted as incident commander.
 If the situation had continued to develop into something more complex involving the load balancers, I might have had to defer to one of our other engineers or Geoff.